rusty-electron/ml_deployment/README.md

 | Docker Support              | ✔                                          | ✔                                         | ✔                                         | ✔                                         | ✔                                         | ✔                                         | ✔                                         | ✔                      | ✔                   |
 | Offline Batch Processing    | ✔                                          | ✔                                         | ✔                                         | ✔                                         | X                                         | ✔                                         | ✔                                         | ✔                      | ✔                   |

+†: Most of the deployment framework support several ML frameworks, the names of only the most popular ones are listed in the cells due to space constraint.
+See [data source](TODO: add path) file for details.

+*: This indicates special conditions apply to this entry.
+Please refer to notes in the [data source file](./data-sources.md) for specific details.

 | **Symbol** | **Description**                                                                                                                   |
 |------------|-----------------------------------------------------------------------------------------------------------------------------------|
 | ✔          | it is specified clearly on its official website or docs that there is no need to incoorperate with external libraries or products |